 Map of Fishermans Bend

-Do you have a story to share about a unique person, place or experience in Fishermans Bend?
-What should our future Fishermans Bend be known for?
+In October 2023 we asked the community if they had a story to share about a unique person, place or experience in Fishermans Bend.
+We asked what should our future Fishermans Bend be known for?

 Statement from Bunurong Land Council Aboriginal Corporation on Fishermans Bend